Whovian9369/GiveMiiSonic/README.md

 # GiveMiiSonic
-This is a patch that enables automatic booting of a debug menu for the 2016 video game "Mario & Sonic at the Rio 2016 Olympic Games" on the Wii U...
+This is a patch for the Wii U "Aroma" environment that enables automatic booting of a debug menu for the 2016 video game "Mario & Sonic at the Rio 2016 Olympic Games" on the Wii U...
 But only for the European and USA copies of the game.

 ## Special Thanks to
 [@GaryOderNichts](https://github.com/GaryOderNichts) for some guidance, and for making [GiveMiiYoutube](https://github.com/PretendoNetwork/GiveMiiYouTube) in the first place that I then modified.